software-students-fall2022/python-package-exercise-project-3-team-14/README.md

 - Upon guessing the correct word or losing the game, you will be redirected to the main menu.

+### Battleship Game

+- To play the battleship game, press 3 when the main menu is prompted.

+- You will then be asked to enter the board dimensions and ship size.
+You can also choose to use the default settings.

+- Upon winning or exiting the game, you will be redirected to the main menu.

 ## Importing the Package